Python Lesson 1

 Python program and launch it from a terminal.

-Python programs have the
+Python programs have

 .py suffix and to run a program you should use the command

 python filename.py.
-We will go back to this at the end of the course.
+We will go back to this at the end of the

-The following three methods try to facilitate code development and make possible to explore results in an interactive way.
+The following methods try to facilitate code development and make possible to explore results in an interactive way.

 You can start a